 ‘It’s A Sin’ Dance Reimagining From Russell T. Davies & Pet Shop Boys Set for Manchester Premiere

-It’s A Sin is returning in new form as Russell T. Davies teams with the Pet Shop Boys for a contemporary dance adaptation of the acclaimed Channel 4 and HBO drama.
-According to Deadline, the project is being developed with Rambert, the U.K. dance company behind several large‑scale theatrical works, alongside festival producer Glyn Fussell.
-The production is set to premiere at Aviva Studios in Manchester, marking a significant expansion of the story’s legacy.
+According to Deadline, It’s A Sin is returning in new form as Russell T. Davies teams with the Pet Shop Boys for a contemporary dance adaptation of the acclaimed Channel 4 and HBO drama.
+The project is being developed with Rambert, the U.K. dance company behind several large‑scale theatrical works, along with festival producer Glyn Fussell.
+The production is set to premiere at Aviva Studios in Manchester, expanding the legacy of the original series.

-Davies, who created the original series and is also known for Queer As Folk (Cucumber, A Very English Scandal), will serve as an executive producer on the stage adaptation.
-In a statement, he said, “It’s A Sin was such a special show for me, and it’s one of the greatest honours of my life to have the show transformed by Rambert into something new and exciting.”
-The new production aims to reinterpret the emotional core of the series through movement, visual design, and immersive staging.
+Deadline reports that Davies, known for Queer As Folk and A Very English Scandal, will serve as an executive producer on the stage adaptation.
+In a statement, Davies said, “It’s A Sin was such a special show for me, and it’s one of the greatest honours of my life to have the show transformed by Rambert into something new and exciting.”
+The new production aims to reinterpret the emotional core of the series through movement, visual design and immersive staging.

-The original drama followed a group of young gay men and their friends during the height of the HIV/AIDS crisis in the U.K., with standout performances from Olly Alexander (Funny Boy, The Idol) and Callum Scott Howells (Cabaret, The Way).
-The series became a breakout hit for both Channel 4 and HBO, praised for its emotional depth and cultural impact.
+Per Deadline, the original drama followed a group of young gay men and their friends during the height of the HIV/AIDS crisis in the U.K. The series featured standout performances from Olly Alexander (Funny Boy, The Idol) and Callum Scott Howells (Cabaret, The Way).
+The show became a breakout hit for both Channel 4 and HBO, earning praise for its emotional depth and cultural impact.

-Pet Shop Boys members Neil Tennant and Chris Lowe, whose song “It’s a Sin” inspired the show’s title, are also executive producers.
-“The original TV drama was a landmark series which compellingly presented the reality and tragedy of the Aids crisis to a mass audience…” they said, noting their pride in helping reinterpret the story for a new medium.
+Deadline also notes that Pet Shop Boys members Neil Tennant and Chris Lowe, whose song “It’s a Sin” inspired the show’s title, are executive producers on the new adaptation.
+“The original TV drama was a landmark series which compellingly presented the reality and tragedy of the Aids crisis to a mass audience…” they said, expressing pride in helping reinterpret the story for a new medium.

 With its creative team and cultural resonance, the It’s A Sin dance adaptation is positioned to bring the series’ themes to audiences in a bold, immersive format.